Montana Rental Lease Agreement Templates

 Download the Montana Rental Lease Agreements to permit lessees to occupy an available rental in exchange for consistent payments to the lessor (owner/manager of the property).
 Depending on the form chosen, the agreement can have a duration anywhere between one (1) to five (5) years, although any length of time can be negotiated.
 Once the contract is signed by all parties, the lessee and lessor are obligated to follow all obligations, responsibilities, and rules relating to the lease until the lease expires.

-Month-to-Month Lease Agreement – Structured so that either the lessor or lessee can terminate the contract with thirty (30) days notice.
+Month-to-Month Lease Agreement – Structured so that either the lessor or lessee can end the contract with thirty (30) days notice to the other party.

 Roommate Agreement – Allows roommates to formulate an agreement about their individual and shared responsibilities in their rental unit.